Le Corsaire: Act 3

 Seyd Pasha proposes to Medora, who refuses him.
 As Conrad is led to his execution, Medora begs Seyd Pasha to pardon him.
 He agrees on the condition that she freely submit to him.
 He leaves the room as she considers the offer.
 Conrad is able to run to her; she informs him of the deal she must make to have him freed.
 Conrad objects and talks her out of the offer.
 They resolve to die together.
-At this point Gulnara, who is in love with Seyd Pasha, approaches the two and proposes a plan to secretly switch places with Medora in the wedding.
+At this point Gulnare, who is in love with Seyd Pasha, approaches the two and proposes a plan to secretly switch places with Medora in the wedding.

 Seyd Pasha returns to the room where after assurances from Medora he orders Conrad to be freed and the marriage ceremony to commence.
 Later, as the wedding procession approaches, the bride enters covered in a veil.
 Seyd Pasha places a ring on the bride's finger in marriage, and the odalisques dance.

 After the wedding, Seyd Pasha is alone with Medora.
 As she dances for him, she tells him that the pistol on his belt scares her and asks that he give it to her.
 He complies.
 She then asks for his dagger, and he hands that over also.
 She continues to dance to evade him.
 As he kneels before her and begs for her love, he hands her his handkerchief.
 Acting as if playfully joking, she ties his hands with the handkerchief.

 At this point Conrad enters the room.
 He and Medora threaten Seyd Pasha, warning him not to raise a cry of alarm.
 They escape.
-Gulnara rushes into the room and unties Seyd Pasha.
-She shows him the ring on her finger and reveals it was she that he had married.
+Gulnare rushes into the room and unties Seyd Pasha.
+She shows him the ring on her finger and reveals it was she whom he had married.